Cayman Islands at the 2018 Commonwealth Games

 The Cayman Islands competed at the 2018 Commonwealth Games in the Gold Coast, Australia from April 4 to April 15, 2018.
 The Cayman Islands announced a team of 22 athletes.
 However, Jamal Walton did not compete.
-It was The Cayman Islands's 11th appearance at the Commonwealth Games.
+It was The Cayman Islands' 11th appearance at the Commonwealth Games.

 Long jumper Carl Morgan was the country's flag bearer during the opening ceremony.

 Competitors

-The following is the list of number of competitors participating at the Games per sport/discipline.
+The following is the list of number of Cayman Islands competitors participating at the Games per sport/discipline.

 Athletics

 The Cayman Islands announced a team of 4 male athletes.